evansbenj/SulaRAD/15_FINAL_ABBA_BABA.md

 close DATAINPUT;
 close OUTFILE;
 ```
+# Dividing up HiSeq gvcf file

 This script divides up a vcf file from the NYGenome Center and then filters it using the bed files generated above (25_Splits_vcf_by_chr_and_filter_1.pl).

+First I needed to convert the gvcf files to a regular unblocked vcf file in order to use vcftools.
+I did this by decompressing each of the gvcf files like this `gunzip -d tonkeana-PM592.g.vcf.gz`

+And then I broke up the blocks like this:
+`/work/ben/2015_SulaRADtag/gvcftools-0.16/bin/break_blocks --ref /work/ben/2015_SulaRADtag/HiSeqX/Project_MEL_11554_B01_CUS_WGS.2016-07-27/rheMac2_YM/rheMac2.fa --region-file /work/ben/2015_SulaRADtag/vcf-constitutional/target_interval_list_allchrs.bed < in.vcf > out.vcf `

 ```perl
 #!/usr/bin/env perl